ashlynn4567/Dungeon-Forged/README.md

   - A dashboard page where users can view all of their created characters upon logging in.
   - A character creation page that allows users to fill out the associated form in order to create a new character.
   - A stylized footer that includes a link to the GitHub page, our logo, and basic copyright/licencing information.
+- We would like to also add mobile support for the site so that it is easily used on both mobile and desktop, reaching a much larger audience in terms of accessibility.

 After reaching MVP status, the following changes would greatly elevate the user experience of our application: